They Changed It Now It Sucks: Toys

 They still fit in your pocket but now it is just the doll that fits inside your pocket instead of their whole world.

-The 2002 revival of G.I.
-Joe action figures got considerable backlash for removing the "O-ring"note A black rubber-band ring that connects the upper body of a G.I.
-Joe figure to the lower waist area. and replacing it with a "T-bar", limiting the figures' familiar articulation.
+- The 2002 revival of G.I.
+Joe action figures got considerable backlash for removing the "O-ring"note and replacing it with a "T-bar", limiting the figures' familiar articulation.

 - Most people who liked K'nex for being a clever offshoot of Tinker Toys were less than thrilled to see them beginning to use pieces that bear a blatant resemblance to LEGO bricks.
 Most of this came from those who thought they were being original in the wake of a building toy market filled with knockoff versions of LEGO.